Understand your needs

 It’s difficult to say whether or not hotels monitor their networks, but one thing is clear – it is possible to do so.
 You see, hotel servers aren’t unique – like other servers, they keep a log file of data transactions made by their users.
 Your browsing data (the IP addresses you contact, login/logout times, time spent on a website), as well as some of your personal details (name, surname, room number), is on that file, and therefore, available to access.

 While your hotel’s management usually won't be able to see the contents of your communications, they can easily find out what websites you visit and how much time you spend browsing the Internet.
 Doesn’t sound like private browsing, does it?

-Since hotel WiFi security is pretty much non-existent, it is up to you to protect yourself from any possible data thieves and random snoopers.
+Since hotel Wi-Fi security is pretty much non-existent, it is up to you to protect yourself from any possible data thieves and random snoopers.
 Here’s how:

-A VPN creates an encrypted virtual tunnel between your device and a remote VPN server.
+A virtual private network creates an encrypted virtual tunnel between your device and a remote VPN server.
 This server acts as a middleman between the Internet and your system: the website interacts with the VPN server and the server communicates with your device.
 Since this interaction is encrypted, nobody can see which website you are browsing or what data you share online.
 All they can see is that you are using a VPN – that’s it.

-It is almost certain that the hotel you are staying in uses an open Wi-Fi connection, making you highly vulnerable to snooping and data theft while you are using it.
+It is almost certain that the hotel room you are staying in uses an open Wi-Fi connection, making you highly vulnerable to snooping and data theft while you are using it.
 Therefore, a reliable VPN service comes as a lifesaver when you don’t want to use your mobile data but also don’t feel like exposing your private information.
 But did you know that VPNs can bring you more than security?